 validated data portal.

-The National Environment Protection Measure standards for the species measured at the GAMS are:
+The National Environment Protection Measure standards for the species measured at this station are:

-Important Note: These data are indicative only, and are provided for public information.
-These unvalidated data cannot be used to determine if air quality standards have been exceeded.
+Important Note: The unvalidated data in the plot above are indicative only, and are provided for public information.

 In keeping with legislative requirements the data are reported in Australian Eastern Standard Time (AEST) throughout the year.